 The responsibility of identifying, evaluating and controlling the financial risks arising from the Group's global business operations is divided between the business units and the Group Treasury.
 However, the Group uses an approach in which most of the management of financial risks is centralized to Konecranes' Group Treasury.
 The Group Treasury functions within the legal entity Konecranes Finance Corporation.
-By centralization and netting of internal foreign currency cash flows, the Group's external hedging needs can be minimized.

-Konecranes Finance Corporation is not a profit center in the sense that it would pursue to maximize its profits.
+By centralization and netting of internal foreign currency cash flows, the Group's external hedging needs can be minimized. sense that it would pursue to maximize its profits.
 The Company aims to serve the operating companies of the Group in reducing their financial risks.

-The Group's global business operations involve market risks in the form of currency, interest rate, commodity, credit and liquidity risks.
-The Group's objective is to increase the short-term stability of the financial environment for the business operations by reducing the negative effects caused by price fluctuations and other uncertainties in the financial markets.
+in the form of currency, interest rate, commodity, credit and liquidity risks.
+The Group's objective is to increase the shortterm stability of the financial environment for the business oper-The business units' commercial bids in a foreign currency ations by reducing the negative effects caused by price fluctuacan be hedged by using currency options or exchange forwards, but, in general, using currency clauses covers the risk. tions and other uncertainties in the financial markets.

-Business units hedge their risks internally with the Group Treasury.
-As a result of this, most of the financial risks of the Group are concentrated into one company, Konecranes Finance Corporation, and can be evaluated and controlled in an efficient way.
+For certain large crane projects, the Group applies hedge Business units hedge their risks internally with the Group Treasury.
+As a result of this, most of the financial risks of the accounting under IAS 39.
+Hedges are done by using foreign exchange forward contracts.
+Currently, only USD denominated Group are concentrated into one company, Konecranes Finance projects are included in the hedge accounting.
+The hedge Corporation, and can be evaluated and controlled in an efficient accounting portfolio comprises both USD sales and purchases wav. where gross flows are hedged separately.
+At the end of 2017, Almost all funding, cash management and foreign exchange the hedge accounting net cash flows totaled USD 214 million (USD 265 million in 2016).

-Almost all funding, cash management and foreign exchange with banks and other external counterparties are centralized to Konecranes Finance Corporation in accordance with the Group's Treasury Policy.
-In a few special cases, when the local central bank regulation prohibits using group services in hedging and funding, this must be done directly between an operating company and a bank under the supervision of the Group Treasury.
+with banks and other external counterparties are centralized to Konecranes Finance Corporation in accordance with the Group's The following table shows the transaction exposure of Treasury Policy.
+In a few special cases, when the local central bank regulation prohibits using group services in hedging Konecranes Finance Corporation as of December 31, 2017. and December 31, 2016 (in EUR millions): and funding, this must be done directly between an operating company and a bank under the supervision of the Group Treasury.